leejovan98/newnormal-api/README.md

 The following details will need to be edited in the application.properties file:

-1. the file can be found at newnormal-api/src/main/resources/application.properties
+1. The file can be found at newnormal-api/src/main/resources/application.properties
 2. Under JDBC DataSource configuration, please change the following:
     * MySQL URL(Change Port Number): The port that MySQL workbench uses.
 Typically 8889 for MAC and 3306 for Windows
     * MySQL username: The username used to log into MySQL WorkBench.
 Typical username used is root.